AbhijitManepatil/Face-Detection/README.md

 # Face-Detection
-This project represent the number of people count from the image on the basis of face as a parameter
+This project represent the number of people count from the image on the basis of face as a parameter.